QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/b/b.md

 This definition highlights various features of data management.

--   *Caring for* emphasizes that your data will suffer if you do not manage it well.
+-   *Caring for* emphasizes that your data will suffer if you do not manage them well.
 You may lose it entirely, it may become unusable, or you may need to spend a lot of time understanding it.
 -   *Facilitating access* does refer to the eventual sharing of your research data with other researchers, but also applies during your